KnpLabs/knp-components/doc/pager/intro.md

 - Pagination view extensions based on event.
 - Paginator extensions based on events, etc.: another object pagination compatibilities.
 - Supports multiple paginations during one request
-- Separation of conserns, paginator is responsible for generating the pagination view only, pagination view - for representation purposes.
+- Separation of concern, paginator is responsible for generating the pagination view only, pagination view - for representation purposes.
 - Does not require initializing specific adapters
 - [configurable](config.md)